Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 And by birth Georgians.

-This indicated that Mayakovsky was an internationalist.
+This testified that Mayakovsky was an internationalist.
 But very rarely the rich thought of the poet was quoted in full:

 I am a Cossack grandfather